Antony-M1/docker-postgresql/docs/functions.md

 1. **Stored Procedures:**
    - Procedures in PostgreSQL are typically used for procedural programming and can perform a series of SQL and procedural language statements.
    - They are defined using the `CREATE PROCEDURE` statement.
-   - Procedures can have input and output parameters, but they do not necessarily return a value.
+   - Procedures can have input and output parameters, but they do `not necessarily return a value`.
    - Execution of a procedure is usually done with the `CALL` statement.

    Example of a stored procedure: